 It is for this reason we are interested in faithful representations of the various platforms - it allows us to embed the platform as a multiplicative subgroup of a matrix algebra and thereby carry out the dimension attack.
 In the case of \cite{habeeb2013public}, the candidate platform $M_3(\mathbb{Z}_7[A_5])$ is already a matrix algebra, so in a sense we consider a trivial, identity representation.
 We conclude that $M_3(\mathbb{Z}_7[A_5])$ is not a good choice of platform for the scheme, since it is a low-dimension matrix algebra and we expect the dimension attack to perform efficiently.

 The situation is more complicated for the platform suggested to address these issues in \cite{kahrobaei2016using}.
 This is because the platform group is no longer a matrix algebra by default so we must consider a non-trivial representation into a space where the dimension attack applies.
 In \cite{janusz1971faithful} it is shown that $p$-groups with at least one element of order $p^n$ for some $n\in\mathbb{N}$ have lower bound $1+p^{n-1}$ on the dimension of admissible faithful representation in the requisite matrix algebra.

-Recall that in \cite{kahrobaei2016using} a group with an element of order $p^2$, so while the attack is still polynomial time it is polynomial in $p+1$ and is thus infeasible for very large primes.
-This is the useful security property of the proposed free nilpotent $p$-groups alluded to earlier; the authors of \cite{myasnikov2015linear} point out that it remains an interesting question to characterise the efficiency of suitable representations of various linear groups to give a picture of suitable choices of platform group for SDPKE.
+Recall that in \cite{kahrobaei2016using} a group with an element of order $p^2$ is proposed.
+The group is defined on an alphabet $\{x_1,...,x_r\}$ for each $r\in\mathbb{N}$, and is moreover defined such that one can artificially control its nilpotecy class $c$; fixing $c=2$, each element of the group has the form